Limit sets for modules over groups on CAT(0) spaces -- from the Euclidean to the hyperbolic

 It is obvious that the conical set $\Delta ^{0}(G;R)^{c}$ cannot be balanceable if it is contained in an open half space and is non-zero.
 Hence we find that when $R$ is a domain and $\Sigma _{k}(G;R)^{c}$ lies in an open hemisphere then $\Sigma _{k}(G;R)^{c}$ is empty and $R$ is algebraic over $k$.

-When $D$ is not a field, $\Sigma _{k}(G;R)^c$ is, in general, neither of ``pure dimenson" nor ``balanced" at each of its points.
-But the failure of each of these properties is well understood (see Sections 8.6 and 8.7 of \cite{BGr84}), so similar applications are available; see e.g. \cite{Bi14}
+When $D$ is not a field, $\Sigma _{k}(G;R)^c$ is, in general, neither of ``pure dimension" nor ``balanced" at each of its points.
+But the failure of each of these properties is well understood (see Sections 8.6 and 8.7 of \cite{BGr84}), so similar applications are available.